IIIF/api/source/auth/2.0/index.md

 * The client _MUST_ immediately use the related access token service, as described below.

 __Warning__<br/>
-If the content resources and token service are on a different origin from the client, and the authorization is based on an access cookie, the `external` pattern will likely fail unless the user has recently interacted with the token service origin in a first party context as described in Appendix A.
+If the content resources and token service are on a different origin from the client, and the authorization is based on an access cookie, the `external` pattern will likely fail unless the user has recently interacted with the token service origin in a first party context as described in [Appendix A][auth20-user-interaction-at-access-service].
 {: .alert}

 An example service description for the `external` pattern: